justcarlux/minecraft-skins/README.md

     import { renderFullBody, renderHead } from "minecraft-skins";
     ```

-2. Then, call the `renderFullBody` or `renderHead` function by passing a valid skin buffer:
+2. Then, you call the `renderFullBody` or `renderHead` function by passing a valid skin buffer:

     ```ts
     // Reading a file with a skin texture